soong-construction/dirt-rally-time-recorder/README.md

   - open a command prompt (e.g. via the work folder context menu, this saves you from moving to this directory manually) and run ``python timerecord.py``
   - It should tell you to be *Waiting for data...*, otherwise check the set up or take a look at the Troubleshooting section

-## Enable game telemetry
-- Configure UDP telemetry in *[home-or-documents-dir]\My Games\DiRT Rally [2.0]\hardwaresettings\hardware_settings_config.xml*
-  - Enable telemetry and request extradata by adapting the appropriate line as follows: ``<udp enabled="true" extradata="3" ...``

 ## Record stage times
 - Start DiRT Rally [2.0] and finish a stage
   - the tool runs in the background, reporting the car and the track it identifies from the telemetry
-  - for cars, it will display control interface information such as the transmission type (based on [this discussion](http://forums.codemasters.com/discussion/7071/dirt-rally-handbrake-and-transmission-information))
+  - for cars, it will display control interface information such as the transmission type (based on [this discussion](http://forums.codemasters.com/discussion/7071/dirt-rally-handbrake-and-transmission-information)) (TODO Toggle off for DR2)
   - on stage completion, it reports your top speed and saves your time
 - to quickly list your times with SQLite, run ``list-laptimes.bat``
   - to create a CSV file consumable by your favorite spreadsheet editor, run ``export-laptimes.bat``